wolfgarb/stormy-and-blowie/README.md

 * CSS

 ### This project focused on Third-party API's
+Information on the page was all dynamically created based on data that was fetched.
+Thanks to OpenWeather for the use of a free, dependable API.

 Feedback and advice to improve my code is always welcome, thanks for looking!